MikeJouni/Rewixxcloudapp/README.md

 * **Barcode Scanning**: Scan product barcodes to auto-fill material information
 * **Receipt Processing**: Upload receipt photos to extract items and add to jobs
 * **Material Tracking**: View and manage materials within each job

+Database & Hibernate Setup

+This project uses Spring Data JPA (with Hibernate as the JPA provider) to persist Java entities to a PostgreSQL database hosted on AWS RDS.

+How It Works

+Hibernate is enabled automatically via the spring-boot-starter-data-jpa dependency in pom.xml.
+Database connection is configured in src/main/resources/application.properties using environment variables for security and flexibility.

+Schema management is handled by Hibernate (spring.jpa.hibernate.ddl-auto=update), which creates/updates tables based on your entity classes.

+Configuration

+Set the following environment variables before running the backend:

+spring.datasource.url=jdbc:postgresql://${DB_HOST}:${DB_PORT}/${DB_NAME}?sslmode=require
+spring.datasource.username=${DB_USER}
+spring.datasource.password=${DB_PASSWORD}
+spring.datasource.driver-class-name=org.postgresql.Driver

+spring.jpa.hibernate.ddl-auto=update
+spring.jpa.show-sql=true
+spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.PostgreSQLDialect

+Running the BackEnd

+Make sure you have Java 11+ and Maven installed.
+Set the required environment variables.
+REFER TO DATABASE CONFIG DOC Build and run the backend:
+On startup, Hibernate will connect to the database and auto-create/update tables as needed.

 ## License